We believe that donations should have impact.

 We believe that the ultimate goal of a charity is to create real change in the problems they're trying to address.

 Measuring effectiveness differs from cause to cause, but in general, we look at their success rates, how many clients they're able to serve, and the quality of their services.

-We will always continue to improve our methodology and portfolio, and if you have any questions or suggestions, we would love to hear from you - please get in touch at email@example.com.
+We're always improving our methodology and our funds.
+If you have any questions or comments, we would love to hear from you - please get in touch at email@example.com.